robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Regardless of the approach that is used, it is not necessarily to specify types for all arguments.
-When specifying types as a list, it is possible to use `None` or any other non-true value to mark that a certain argument does not have a type, and arguments at the end can be omitted altogether.
-For example, both of these keywords specify the type only for the second
+When specifying types as a list, it is possible to use `None` to mark that a certain argument does not have a type, and arguments at the end can be omitted altogether.
+For example, both of these keywords specify the type only for the second argument:
-argument:

 .. sourcecode:: python